Sell Your Alexandrite Gemstone Today

 George Frederick Kunz, Tiffany’s master gemologist, was fascinated with alexandrite, and a lovely series of rings and other pieces were produced by Tiffany in the late 19th and early 20th centuries.

-Cat’s-Eye Alexandrite is the Rarest Cat's-Eye Gemstone
+Cat’s-Eye Alexandrite Is The Rarest Cat’s-Eye Gemstone

 Cat’s Eye Alexandrite is among the most interesting precious gems on the market.
 The name is an allusion to unique optical characteristics of gemstones, known as chrysoberyl.
 What happens in the case of this gemstone is that when you view the Cat's Eye Alexandrite, it masquerades as a luminous slit, not dissimilar to the pupils of a domestic cat, or jungle cat for that matter.
 The translucency of these gemstones is a remarkable characteristic that is hardly ever found in gems that are cut in cabochons.